 Geology and biology are the focus at Johnston Ridge Observatory inside Mount St. Helens National Volcanic Monument.
-The Johnston Ridge Observatory is the visitor center closest to the volcano, offering stunning views into the crater as well as the surrounding eruption-altered landscape.
+Operated by the U.S. Forestry Service, the Johnston Ridge Observatory is the visitor center closest to the volcano and offers stunning views into the crater as well as the surrounding eruption-altered landscape.
 A wide-screen theater presentation concludes with the drapes being opened to reveal the view through a windowed-wall.
-Exhibits take you through Mount St. Helens' geologic events; reading the eyewitness accounts of the eruption and its aftermath highlight the human story.
+Exhibits take you through Mount St. Helens' geologic events, and you can read the eyewitness accounts of the eruption and its aftermath.

 The Johnston Ridge Observatory is closed during the winter.